SnowyMouse/invader/README.md

   -B --build-string <ver>      Set the build string in the header.
   -C --forge-crc <crc>         Forge the CRC32 value of the map after building
                                it.
+  -d --data <dir>              Use the specified data directory.
+Default:
+                               "data"
   -E --extend-file-limits      Extend file size limits to 2 GiB regardless of
                                if the target engine will support the cache file.